-What to know about Ebrahim Raisi, the frontrunner in Iran’s presidential election
+What to know about Iran’s president-elect, Ebrahim Raisi

 Before presidential elections, the Guardian Council, a body ultimately beholden to the supreme leader, vets and either approves or disqualifies would-be candidates.
 Despite the inherent restrictions, some Iranian elections have been more competitive and uncertain than others.
 After allegations of massive vote-rigging in 2009, Khamenei oversaw a violent crackdown on pro-democracy protests known as the Green Revolution.

 This year, the Guardian Council added new restrictions and in May approved only seven of nearly 600 registered candidates.
 Of those, five, including Raisi, were ultraconservative, and two were centrist politicians with little mainstream popularity.
-At least three candidates have since dropped out.
-The Guardian Council disqualified all popular reformist and moderate candidates, as well as some possible key Raisi contenders, such as Speaker of the Parliament Ali Larijani.
+The Guardian Council disqualified all popular reformist and moderate candidates, as well as some possible key Raisi contenders, such as Ali Larijani, the former speaker of parliament.

 The limited list angered many Iranians and led to increased calls for boycotting the election.
-Though Khamenei initially approved the Guardian Council’s decisions, amid the backlash he slightly backtracked, saying that some disqualified candidates may have been wronged.
+Though Khamenei initially approved the Guardian Council’s decisions, amid the backlash, he slightly backtracked, saying some disqualified candidates may have been wronged.
 Some disqualified candidates have accused the Guardian Council of working to engineer Raisi’s win.

-In the lead-up to the election, the seven candidates have held three televised debates.
-Critics say they have had little substantive debate, with hard-liners largely focused on criticizing Rouhani’s government.
-Days before election day, two candidates, one hard-liner and one moderate, dropped out.
+In the lead-up to the election, the seven candidates held three televised debates.
+Critics say they had little substantive debate, with hard-liners largely focused on criticizing Rouhani’s government.
+Days before the election, two candidates — one hard-liner and one moderate — dropped out.

-A low voter turnout is expected, following calls for boycotts, reports of voter apathy and record-low votes cast in last year’s parliamentary election.
-This could be to Raisi’s benefit, if many who oppose him stay home, but could also pose challenges for Khamenei, who wants elections to be seen as legitimate.
+A low voter turnout was expected following calls for boycotts, reports of voter apathy and record-low votes cast in last year’s parliamentary election.
+While Tehran’s government has claimed that turnout was higher than usual, journalists in the capital said the opposite.

-“The vote will strengthen the security services’ hold on power in anticipation of a transition to a new supreme leader, and will raise further questions about the political system’s popular legitimacy,” Ali Reza Eshraghi, and Iran expert, wrote for the European Council on Foreign Relations.
+“The vote will strengthen the security services’ hold on power in anticipation of a transition to a new supreme leader, and will raise further questions about the political system’s popular legitimacy,” Ali Reza Eshraghi, an Iran expert, wrote for the European Council on Foreign Relations before the election.

+Many in Washington are now worried that Iran under Raisi will be even more hostile to engagement and curbing its nuclear and regional ambitions, as well as instituting social reforms.

+Others, including Reza Akbari, a scholar of Iranian history, cautioned that Iran’s long-term trajectory still remained malleable.

 This report has been updated.